playfulprogramming/playfulprogramming/content/crutchcorn/posts/pfp-this-is-learning-merger/index.md

 # Thank you

-Neither "This is Learning" or "Playful Programming" would be where we are today without you; the readers.
+Neither "This is Learning" nor "Playful Programming" would be where we are today without you; the readers.

 We're excited by our next chapter as we continue to serve the community with learning materials.
 There's still a great deal of work for us to accomplish, but we're driven by the northern star of those that we're able to serve.